top of page

 Hellebore (otherwise known as the Christmas Rose) are only around during the colder months.
 Scabiosa seed pods are great for texture and Wax Flower adds interest.
 Anemones and Ranunculus start to become available too.

-Anemones, Hellebores, Ranuculus, Sweet Peas, Roses, captured by Nick Ray
+Anemones, Hellebores, Ranunculus, Sweet Peas, Roses, captured by Nick Ray

 Ranunculus